Is El Salvador Safe to Visit in 2024? A Comprehensive Safety Guide for Travelers

 Crime in El Salvador today

 Over the years, crime and violence have affected the number of people visiting El Salvador; this is a sad and upsetting fact about the country.
-However, going into 2024, security in El Salvador has improved to its best levels in over 40 years.
+However, security in the country has improved to its best levels in over 50 years.

 El Salvador has witnessed a remarkable decrease in homicides, achieving record-low levels, establishing the country as one of the safest in Latin America.
 Furthermore, the nation has seen numerous days with no recorded homicides, highlighting a positive trend in overall safety.